Liupanshui Guizhou, China Travel Guide

 Wumeng Mountain National Geopark: Panoramic views from high peaks.
 Beipanjiang Grand Canyon: Dramatic canyon views.
 Gesu River Grand Canyon: Impressive scenery with steep cliffs.
 Karst Landscapes: Vistas of distinctive karst formations along mountain roads.

-Wumeng Mountain National Geopark and Yushe National Forest Park possess diverse ecology for birdwatching and spotting smaller mammals.
+Wumeng Mountain National Geopark and Yushe National Forest Park possess diverse ecology for bird spotting and spotting smaller mammals.
 Weining Caohai National Nature Reserve (a day trip) is prime for migratory birds.

 Karst Landscape: Towering limestone mountains, intricate cave systems (Baima Cave), and hidden sinkholes define this region.
 Danxia Landforms: Some areas exhibit red sandstone cliffs, though less famed than in other provinces.